morrillt/Kamboochinator/README.md

 Goal: Create a repeatable methodology for building applications as efficiently as possible with AI assistance.
 We will do this by building out the kambuchinator project.

+This is a living project.
+I am documenting as I go because writing helps me clarify learning :)

 ## Documentation Index